uga-libraries/ASpace_Batch_Export-Cleanup-Upload/README.md

 1. Clone/Download or Fork the Master branch
 2. Set up your virtual environment using the packages as specified in requirements.txt
 3. Run as_xtf_GUI.py.
 This will automatically create folders and a defaults.json file at the same directory
-4. If you need to reset the defaults or rerun setup, delete the folders and defaults.json file and rerun as_xtf_GUI.py.
+4. If you need to reset the defaults or rerun setup, delete the folders within the repository and defaults.json file and rerun as_xtf_GUI.py.

 ## Testing
 There are currently no unittests associated with this project.